Rate this article

 Artificial intelligence elevates the customer experience, improves the accuracy of sales forecasts, amplifies marketing with personalized messaging, automates follow-up abandoned cart inquiries, and more.

-How can AI boost ecommerce sales?
+How can AI boost sales in ecommerce?

 Artificial intelligence improves lead retargeting, enhances customer experience, optimizes dynamic pricing strategies, and enables hyper-personalization in marketing.
 This increases conversion, leading to more sales.